kitttn/temptest/Quick-Start-Guide.md

 insmod gb-phy.ko
 insmod gb-es1.ko
 ```

-3. Connect the Jetson main USB port to BDB CON28.
+* Connect the Jetson main USB port to BDB CON28.
 The main USB port is circled in green in [this picture](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg).

-If you run into problems, disconnect the AP from the BDB CON28, and return to step 2.
+If you run into problems, disconnect the AP from the BDB CON28, reboot the Jetson and retry.
 If that fails, remove power from the BDB and reapply.

 <br>
-###SECTION 6.
+###Step 6.
 Verify operation

-A user at the Jetson TK1 serial console is able to remotely interrogate and control GPIO 0 on APB2, using Greybus.
-Greybus requests travel from Jetson through APB1 through the switch to APB2, and responses take the reverse path.
+In this section, the Jetson serial console is used to remotely interrogate and control GPIO 0 on APB2, using Greybus.
+Greybus requests travel from Jetson through APB1 through the UniPro switch to APB2, and responses take the reverse path.

 GPIO 0 on APB2 is registered on Jetson as 989.